slavenf/sfl-library/doc/flat_multimap.md

     **Effects:**
     Returns an iterator pointing to the element with key equivalent to `key` or `x`.
 Returns `end()` if no such element is found.
+    If there are several elements with key in the container, any of them may be returned.

     **Note:**
     Overloads (3) and (4) participate in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling these functions without constructing an instance of `Key`.